kahlan/kahlan/docs/README.md

 * [preview](https://github.com/v2e4lisp/preview)
 * etc.

-However in these list above, only [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough but only provide the `describe-it` feature.
+However in these list above, if [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough it provides only the basics at the time I'm writing this documentation.

 So Kahlan was created out of frustration with all existing PHP testing frameworks.
-And instead of introducing some new philosophical concepts, tools, java practices, crap, Kahlan just provide an environment which allow you to **easily test your code even wich hard coded references**.
+And instead of introducing some new philosophical concepts, tools, java practices, crap, Kahlan just provide an environment which allow you to **easily test your code even with hard coded references**.

 To achieve this goal **Kahlan allow to stub or monkey patch your code** directly like in Ruby or JavaScript without any required PECL-extentions.
 That way you won't need to put some [DI everywhere just for being able to write a test](http://david.heinemeierhansson.com/2012/dependency-injection-is-not-a-virtue.html).

-Some projects like [AspectMock](https://github.com/Codeception/AspectMock) also provide the researched behavior of allowing to stub/mock your PHP code directly and Kahlan aimed to gather all this kind of tools in a full-featured framework using lightweight approach and a simple API.
+Some projects like [AspectMock](https://github.com/Codeception/AspectMock) also provide such behavior but Kahlan aimed to gather all this facilities in a full-featured framework using a lightweight approach and a simple API.

 ### Main Features

+* Small API
-* Small API & Small code base (~5k loc)
+* Small code base (~5k loc)
-* Code Coverage metrics (xdebug will be required)
+* Complete Code Coverage metrics (xdebug required)
-* Built-in Reporters/Exporters (Terminal, Coveralls, Scrutinizers)
-* Easily extensible & customizable workflow

-If you are using the [Composer](https://getcomposer.org/) autoloader in your project you will be able to:
 * Set stubs on your class methods directly (also work for static methods).
 * Do some Monkey Patching (ie. allows replacement of core functions/classes on the fly).
 * Check called methods on your class/instances.
+* Built-in Reporters/Exporters (Terminal, Coveralls, Scrutinizers)
+* An extensible & customizable workflow

+**PS:**
-PS: If you want to use you custom autoloader you will need to create your own patcher for it.
+All this features works with the [Composer](https://getcomposer.org/) autoloader out of the box, but if you want to make it works with your custom autoloader you will need to create your own `Interceptor` class for it.

 ## <a name="getting-started"></a>2 - Getting started